Exploring the Gestalt Principles of Design

 Understanding the basics

-What are the gestalt principles of design?
+What are other principles of design?

 Why is gestalt theory important?